lsaulier/SXp-ICAART23/README.md

 * **env.py**: contains a class *MyFrozenLake* which represent the Frozen Lake environment (inspired by https://github.com/openai/gym/blob/master/gym/envs/toy_text/frozen_lake.py)

-* **SXp.py**: performs SXp's and compute their scores with the quality evaluation function f representing a weighted addition of the last-step reward of a scenario and it's last maximum Q-value.
+* **SXp.py**: performs SXp's (and their summary) and computes:
+    * The SXp quality scores with the quality evaluation function f representing a weighted addition of the last-step reward of a scenario and it's last maximum Q-value.
+    * The SXp representativeness scores.

-* **meansMetric.py**: computes average of SXp's scores.
+* **meansMetric.py**: computes average of SXp's quality scores.
 There are two different average we can extract from this file:
-    * Average of scores based on *n* runs of explanation scores starting from the *same* specific state
+    * Average of quality scores based on *n* runs of explanation scores starting from the *same* specific state
-    * Average scores based on *m* explanation scores starting from *m* different states.
+    * Average quality scores based on *m* explanation scores starting from *m* different states.
       This average cannot be computed without producing the first dot average explained for the *m* different states.